mgrankin/ru_transformers/README.md

 ### 6. Create vocabulary for the SentencePiece tokenizer

-You can skip that step if you want only finetune model with existing vocab.
+You can skip this step if you want only to finetune the model with the existing vocab.

 ```bash
 spm_train --input=./corpus/tmp/russian_corpus_for_vocab.txt --model_prefix=bpe/m50 --vocab_size=50257 --user_defined_symbols='<|n|>'